OpenSmallworld/nu-reference-storage-service-node/README.md

 ## Build

 > **_NOTE:_** There is a pre-built image available for use by GE employees at https://registry.gear.ge.com/repositories/pwr-smallworld/nu-reference-storage-service-node.
-For demos you should check the repo for the most recent `SW5210-DEV-*` version to pull.
+For demos you should check the repo for the most recent `SW5210-DEV-*` version to pull or build the image yourself.

 `npm ci`